Are you sure you want to log out?

 After a person eats, carbohydrates and blood sugar enters the bloodstream.
 The pancreas, an organ of the endocrine system, controls the levels of glucose the bloodstream contains.

-This organ secretes a hormone called insulin after proteins or carbohydrates have been ingested, to facilitate the entry of blood glucose into your body tissues.
+This organ secretes a hormone called insulin after ingestion of proteins or carbohydrates, to facilitate the entry of blood glucose into your body tissues.

 It also delivers excess glucose to the liver in the form of glycogen.
 The pancreas also makes the hormone glucagon, which performs the opposite of insulin: raising glucose levels when necessary.

 When the body needs more glucose in the blood, glucagon sends signals to the liver to convert glycogen back into glucose and release it to the bloodstream.
 The contrasting functions of both hormones keep blood sugar levels balanced.

 When the body does not have enough sugar, the liver conserves the sugar supply for the body systems that need it, like the brain, red blood cells and kidneys.
 The liver then produces ketones for the rest of the body.
 Ketones break down fat into energy.